 I haven’t missed football at all.

-The things I remember most from the last two decades of declining interest in the NFL are Spygate, Bountygate, RGIII’s fall from grace, players killing themselves because their football related brain injuries caused them so much pain they would rather be dead, and, most recently, the outrage from the majority of NFL fans and owners because some players dared to quietly protest police brutality.
+The things I remember most from the last two decades of declining interest in the NFL are Spygate, Bountygate, RGIII’s fall from grace, players killing themselves because their football-related brain injuries caused them so much pain they would rather be dead, and, most recently, the outrage from the majority of NFL fans and owners because some players dared to quietly protest police brutality.
 The fans and owners claimed the protesting players were disrespecting the memory of all the military personnel.
 That is utter horse shit.
 It’s all about racist motherfucking crackers getting furious because black people have the temerity to exercise their civil rights.

 I thought it was really cool when Jerry and the entire Cowboys football team took a knee before the anthem.
-It made a really cool photo:
+It made a really cool photo.

-But was just a photo op, mostly.
+But it was just a photo op, mostly.
 It’s cool that Jerry took a knee in solidarity with the opinion that police brutality was a real and severe problem in the United States.
 It’s also cool that the entire team and all the coaching staff did as well.
 Those are good things.

 What’s NOT good is that Jerry stated that he only supported protests as long as they weren’t done during the anthem.
 The entire point of protesting during the anthem is to bring attention to a very real evil that’s BEEN at epidemic proportions since police came to be in this country.
-I don’t have a problem with an owner or the NFL making a rule that it’s employees can’t protest during the national anthem.
+I don’t have a problem with an owner or the NFL making a rule that its employees can’t protest during the national anthem.
 What I do have a problem with is that they try to claim the reason for this prohibition is because they are honoring fallen military personnel.
 Forcing respect for the anthem is pure jingoism.
 Especially when the protestors have EXPLICITLY stated they are not protesting the flag or its soundtrack.

 Today the story broke that Jerry will not allow his players to protest during the anthem.
 And old, rich, white southern male forcing black people to do something they don’t want to do nor should have to do.
 Why does that seem so familiar?

 I used to love watching Emmitt Smith run and Michael Irvin catch passes over the middle.
-I used to love watching the no name defenses shut down offenses.
-I used to get so nervous over third down conversions that I could not even watch because my vicarious experience was so full fledged.
+I used to love watching the no-name defenses shut down offenses.
+I used to get so nervous over third-down conversions that I could not even watch because my vicarious experience was so full-fledged.